Chris Rutkowski

 BillyTaylorAfter finishing my Philosophy degree in London, I began a long period of my life where I earned my living as a jazz pianist.
 I was extremely fortunate to find myself in Detroit, one the great centers for jazz.
 I began working with Marcus Belgrave, a trumpeter who is a legend among the best players.
 Marcus is reputed to have been Charles Mingus' favorite trumpet player, played for many years in Ray Charles' four-horn small group, and recorded with McCoy Tyner and on many classic Motown records ("My Girl", "The Way You Do the Things You Do", "Dancing in the Streets", etc.).
 Among a wide variety of gigs, I performed at several Montreux/Detroit Jazz Festivals and traveled to Hong Kong as keyboardist with the original Temptations.
 After doing a lecture/recital at Eastern Michigan University, I found myself doing a couple piano degrees and graduate work in composition with Anthony Iannaccone, thus stumbling into my current form of life.

 While pursuing doctoral studies at Indiana University, I studied and performed with David Baker-himself a legendary performer as a trombonist and Distinguished Professor of Jazz Studies.
 After leaving IU, I began to get lots of calls to do gigs again in Indianapolis.
 These jobs, remarkably, would last for years-in Detroit, jazz gigs usually lasted two weeks of less, depending on how soon the club owner would decide he needed a pop band.
 Among my most enjoyable collaborations were those with clarinetist Frank Glover, a transcendently gifted improviser, and excellent classical player.
 In addition to doing a weekly duo with him that lasted two years, I wrote two classical works for Frank, a terrifyingly difficult solo work (Cadenza) and The Waking for SATB chorus and clarinet.
-Recent performances include gigs with Darmon Meader (leader, New York Voices) and singer Everett Greene at the Indianapolis Jazz Kitchen.
+Recent performances include gigs with Darmon Meader (leader, New York Voices) and singer Everett Greene at the Indianapolis Jazz Kitchen, with trumper Allen Vizzuti and saxophonist Eric Alexander.

 Pictured above: Chris Rutkowski performs with his trio in a reception for Billy Taylor on the stage of Orchestra Hall in Detroit.